pingidentity/terraform-docs/docs/best-practices/index.md

 ### Use Terraform Formatting Tools

 When writing Terraform HCL, using `terraform fmt` is a straightforward yet powerful practice.  `terraform fmt` and equivalent formatting tools adjusts the Terraform code to a standard style, which helps keep the codebase tidy and consistent.
 Typically, this means maintaining consistent indentation, spacing and alignment of code.
+If developing in Visual Studio Code, installing the "Hashicorp Terraform" extension will run `terraform fmt` automatically as you write and save configuration.

 This consistency makes your code easier to read and understand for anyone who might work on the project.
 It's akin to keeping a clean, organised workspace in a physical job — everything is where you expect it to be, reducing confusion and making it easier to spot mistakes.